Kings Island: Area 72

 Firehawk closed in 2018 and was removed prior to the 2019 season.
-The park leaked clues implying a new ride would take its place, and in August 2019 with park guests and press in attendance, the park unveiled its plans to build Orion.
-In addition to the new coaster, the park updated the area's theme for the 2020 season, renaming it from X-Base to Area 72 and adding the area to the park map for the first time.
+The park began leaking clues that implied a new ride would take its place, and in August 2019, the park unveiled plans to build Orion, the park's first giga coaster, with park guests and press in attendance.
+The area, which received an updated theme and was added to the official park map for the first time, was renamed Area 72 for the 2020 season.

 Coney Mall

 When Kings Island first opened in 1972, a section of the park was dedicated to its predecessor, Coney Island.
 The area was constructed to resemble the former park's carnival-style layout and featured many of its flat rides which were relocated, including Monster, Scrambler, and Dodgem.
 One of the new flagship attractions during the park's inaugural year, The Racer, is located in this section.
 In addition to rides, some of Coney Island's famous Ginkgo trees were transplanted, lining the middle of the walkway.
 Originally called Coney Island, the area was renamed Old Coney in 1980 and Coney Mall in 1986.
 The area also features game booths, arcades, and concession stands in the style of state fairs and traveling carnivals from the early twentieth century.

 Zodiac, described as a "spinning, climbing double ferris wheel", debuted in 1975 as one of only two of its kind in the United States.
 Brokered by Intamin and manufactured by Waagner-Biro, the three-minute ride featured twelve gondolas on each of the two wheels, which were mounted to a long, hydraulic arm.
 It was removed following the 1986 season and relocated to Wonderland Sydney, where it reopened in 1989.
-In the 1980s, flat rides Skylab (1986-1997) and Zephyr were added, along with a looping roller coaster named Vortex (1987-2019), which was the first in the world to feature six inversions.
+In the 1980s, flat rides Skylab (1986–1997) and Zephyr were added, along with a looping roller coaster named Vortex (1987–2019), which was the first in the world to feature six inversions.

 Following Paramount's acquisition of the park in 1992, Coney Mall was further expanded in 1994 with the addition of Days of Thunder, a NASCAR-themed motion simulator ride based on the 1990 film of the same name.
 The ride was housed within Action Theater located near The Racer's turnaround, and it was later updated with different shows based on James Bond, SpongeBob, and other themes before its closure in 2013.
 A 301 ft, three-minute swing ride called WindSeeker was added in 2011, which features two-person swing carriages that rotate around a central tower at a maximum speed of 30 mph.
-For the 2019 season, an antique car ride called Kings Mill Antique Autos, designed to resemble the retired Les Taxis (1972–2004), returned to Coney Mall as a new attraction.
+For the 2019 season, an antique car ride called Kings Mills Antique Autos, designed to resemble the retired Les Taxis (1972–2004), returned to Coney Mall as a new attraction.